-As a result of the adoption of IFRS 9, the Corporation transferred an amount of \$8,646 of accumulated losses previously recognized in accumulated other comprehensive income and included that amount directly in the carrying amount of the inventory (referred to as 'basis adjustment').
-This basis adjustment was not a reclassification adjustment and did not affect the Corporation's consolidated statement of net earnings and comprehensive income.
-Furthermore, the fair value gain of \$28,289 on foreign exchange forward contracts subject to cash flow hedge accounting that will be subsequently basis adjusted onto the initial carrying amount of non-financial hedged items (foreign-currency-denominated inventory purchases) has been presented as amounts that will not be subsequently reclassified to net earnings.
+As a result of the adoption of IFRS 9, the Corporation transferred on January 29, 2018 an amount of \$8,646 of accumulated losses previously recognized in accumulated other comprehensive income (loss) and included that amount directly in the carrying amount of the inventory (referred to as 'basis adjustment').
+This basis adjustment was not a reclassification adjustment and did not affect the Corporation's consolidated statement of net earnings and comprehensive income (loss).
+Furthermore, for the 13-week and 39-week periods ended October 28, 2018, the fair value gains of \$4,167 and \$40,625, respectively, on foreign exchange forward contracts subject to cash flow hedge accounting that will be subsequently basis adjusted onto the initial carrying amount of non-financial hedged items (foreign currency denominated inventory purchases), have been presented as amounts that will not be subsequently reclassified to net earnings.